knowit/Knowit.EPiModules.ImageScaling/README.md

 Notes:
 ------------------------------
-Currently the solution only works with the default FileBlob storage that comes with EPiServer 7.5, but we will look into adding support for Azure and other providers in the future.
+Currently the solution only works with the default FileBlob storage that comes with EPiServer 7.5+.
+We will look into adding support for Azure and other providers in the future.